José José

 José Rómulo Sosa Ortiz (17 February 1948 – 28 September 2019), known professionally as José José (/es/) was a Mexican singer and actor.
-Also known as "El Príncipe de la Canción" (The Prince of Song), his performance and vocal style have influenced many Latin pop artists in a career that spanned more than four decades.
+Dubbed as "El Príncipe de la Canción" ("the Prince of Song"), his performance and vocal style have influenced many Latin pop artists in a career that spanned more than four decades.
 Due to his vocals and popularity, José José was considered by Latin audiences and media as an icon of Latin pop music and one of the most emblematic Latin singers of his time.

 Born into a family of musicians, José began his musical career in his early teens playing guitar and singing in serenade.
 He later joined a jazz and bossa nova trio where he sang and played bass and double bass.
 José José found success as a solo artist in the early 1970s.
 Demonstrating his tenor vocal ability with a stunning performance of the song "El Triste" at a Latin music festival held in Mexico City in 1970, he climbed the Latin charts during that decade.
 Having achieved recognition as a balladeer, his singing garnered universal critical acclaim from musical peers and media.

 In the 1980s, after signing with Ariola Records, José rose to international prominence as one of the most popular and talented Latin performers.
 His 1983 album Secretos has sold over four million units.
 With many international hits, he received several Grammy nominations, sold more than 40 million albums and was once courted by music legend Frank Sinatra, who wanted to win him for his own label.
 He sold out in venues such as Madison Square Garden and Radio City Music Hall.
 His music reached non-Spanish-speaking countries in Europe and Asia.
 He forged a career as an actor, starring in movies such as Gavilán o Paloma (1985) and Perdóname Todo (1995).